Read This First

 Prompt 3: Provide a list of quantifiable measures of philosophical maturity.

-The section turns on Quantifiable Measures of Philosophical Maturity and Social Contributions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Quantifiable Measures of Philosophical Maturity and Social Contributions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Quantifiable Measures of Philosophical Maturity distinct from Social Contributions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Quantifiable Measures of Philosophical Maturity distinct from Social Contributions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around quantifiable measures of philosophical maturity, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around quantifiable measures of philosophical maturity, so the page closes with a more usable judgment.

 Ratio of Questions to Answers in Dialogue